jtiala/shopperino/README.md

 ## Production

-Create a Firebase project or use the one you created for production.
+Create a Firebase project or use the one you created for development.

 Duplicate `.env.example` as `.env` and edit in your details